Todd-D-Vance/Lunar-Descent-Module/README.md

 ## 1 Game Concept

 Control the Apollo 11 Lunar lander to locate a suitable landing spot, then touch down gently without running out of fuel.
+Attempt to make look, sound, and physics 3D and realistic.
+Some concessions to gameplay though, such as third-person camera and music, as well as the ability to pause, and in basic mode, indicators and guages the Apollo 11 LM didn't have.

 ## 2 Rules and Mechanics